 Q: What are the implications of the study?

-Thank you Monica, and we hope you enjoy the congress.
+Thank you Wolfgang, congratulations on your award and we hope you enjoy this year’s EBMT online congress.